 The Graduate Gerontology Certificate Program consists of an organized graduate curriculum of study for students already enrolled in a degree-specific graduate program at the University of Tennessee, Knoxville.
-The Gerontology Certificate Program requires at least twenty-one credit hours, which can be taken in conjunction with many graduate degree programs.
+The Gerontology Certificate Program requires fifteen (15) credit hours, which can be taken in conjunction with many graduate degree programs.
 All graduate certificates require 3 credit hours (1 course) over and above that which is required for the MSSW program.

 Gerontology Certificate Program of Study

-The Graduate Certificate in Gerontology consists of the following program of study:
+The Graduate Certificate in Gerontology consists of the following program of study.
+Fifteen (15) hours are required for the certification:

 Nine (9) credit required hours covering the focus areas of the interdisciplinary field of gerontology.
 All required courses are available online.

-- You must be a current graduate student at the University of Tennessee, Knoxville;
+- Be a current graduate student at the University of Tennessee, Knoxville.

 Completing the Graduate Gerontology Certificate Program